leth4/InstantPipes/README.md

 In the component inspector, select the `Edit` tab.
 Now you can select any point of any pipe by clicking on it, and then either move it in the scene view or delete the point, delete the entire pipe or insert a new point via buttons in the inspector.

-Every pipe is its own submesh, so you can assign separate materials by dragging them into the scene view.
+Every pipe is a separate submesh, so you can assign separate materials by dragging them into the scene view.